Galantino/crg_4530/Group6_LabReport5.md

 The source of this discrepancy could be attributed to a potential inconsistency in the sealant between the walls of the baffles.
 For instance, there may have been points in the system in which the dye leaked past the tape and gave an inflated value for the concentration during one or more of the experiments.

 Our Coil experiment was the most successful representation of a PMFR.
-Due to its large length to width ratio, there was little dispersion (a Peclet number of 204!) and a simulation of about 103 CMFRs in sseries.
+Due to its large length to width ratio, there was little dispersion (a Peclet number of 204!) and a simulation of about 103 CMFRs in series.

 In addition to our dispersion analysis, it appears that the lower the dispersion (higher the Peclet number) correlated with a higher number of respective CMFR in series.
 Experiment 3 is the only discrepancy with errors considered above.